bcgov/digital-trust-toolkit/docs/governance/employment/court-services-branch/governance.md

 ## 2.5.1.
 Establishment of Connection

-1. The CSB Administrator MUST conduct an online meeting with the Contractor to establish identity.
+1. The CSB Administrator MUST conduct a meeting (online or in-person) with the Contractor to verify identity of the Contractor and their association to the contract.
-1. After establishing trust that the Contractor is the correct person associated to the contract, the CSB Administrator MUST select the user in the User Management screen of the Access to Court Materials (ACM) application to display the connect button for connecting to the Contractor's BC Wallet.
+1. The CSB Administrator MUST select the user in the User Management screen of the Access to Court Materials (ACM) application to display the connect button for connecting to the Contractor's BC Wallet.
-1. The CSB Administrator WILL present the screen with the QR code (via screen sharing) for the Contractor to scan the QR code with their BC Wallet App.
+1. The CSB Administrator WILL present the screen with the QR code (if online, via screen sharing) for the Contractor to scan the QR code with their BC Wallet App.
 1. The Contractor MUST accept the connection request in the BC Wallet App.
 (If successful, the CSB Administrator can stop screen sharing at this point.)
-1. ACM will use the Traction tenant to perform the App Attestation proof request check to ensure this connection is with the official BC Wallet App.
+1. ACM will use the Traction tenant integration to perform the App Attestation proof request check to ensure this connection is with the official BC Wallet App.
 If the check fails, the connection is deleted and an error is returned to the ACM application.

 ## 2.5.2.
 CSB Contractor Credential Issuance

-1. The CSB Administrator MUST select the user in the User Management screen of the Access to Court Materials (ACM) application to display the issue button for issuing the Contractor Credential (TODO add link to GF).
+1. The CSB Administrator MUST select the user in the User Management screen of the Access to Court Materials (ACM) application to display the issue button for issuing the [Contractor Credential](../contractor-credential/governance.md).
 1. The CSB Administrator MUST indicate to issue the credential to the user.
 1. Traction SHALL offer the credential to the Contractor’s BC Wallet App.
 1. BC Wallet MUST display offer details to the Contractor.